pac4j/play-pac4j/README.md

 ### 4) Define the callback endpoint only for indirect clients (`CallbackController`)

 For indirect clients (like Facebook), the user is redirected to an external identity provider for login and then back to the application.
 Thus, a callback endpoint is required in the application.
-It is managed by the `CallbackController`.
+It is managed by the `CallbackController` which has the following behaviour:

+1) the credentials are extracted from the current request to fetch the user profile (from the identity provider) which is then saved in the web session

+2) finally, the user is redirected back to the originally requested url (or to the `defaultUrl`).

 The following parameters are available:

 1) `defaultUrl` (optional): it's the default url after login if no url was originally requested (`/` by default)

 2) `multiProfile` (optional): it indicates whether multiple authentications (and thus multiple profiles) must be kept at the same time (`false` by default).

 In the `routes` file: